The job of the assessor

 Once the assessor estimates the market value of a property, its assessment is calculated.
 New York State law provides that all property within a municipality be assessed at a uniform percent of market value.
 The level of assessment can be five percent, 20 percent, 50 percent, or any other fraction, up to 100 percent.
 Everyone pays his or her fair share of taxes as long as every property in a locality is assessed at the same percent of value.

 For example, a house with a market value of $100,000 located in a town that assesses at 15 percent of value would have an assessment of $15,000.
-The assessment is multiplied by the tax rate for each taxing jurisdiction - city, town, village, school district, etc. - to determine the tax bills.
-(For further explanation of this process, see How the Property Tax Works.
+The assessment is multiplied by the tax rate for each taxing jurisdiction — city, town, village, school district, and so on — to determine the tax bills.
+(For further explanation of this process, see How the Property Tax Works.)

 The Assessor has a right to go to your front door and seek admittance (possibly he or she will only want to inspect the exterior of the house) but must leave the premises if asked to do so.